 The Wheatland Wind Project (WWP) began development in 2007.
 It is located thirty kilometres southeast of the Town of Drumheller.
 The WWP received an Alberta Utilities Commission (AUC) approval for the 122.4 megawatt (MW) wind power plant and a permit and licence for the substation from the AUC in September 2018.
-Wheatland Wind Project LP (WWLP) recently prepared a Letter of Enquiry (LOE) for the WWP to address minor changes to the project and received approval.
-Details of the changes are outlined in the latest newsletter for Spring 2021.
+Updates were provided to the AUC in 2021 and details of the changes are outlined in the latest newsletter for Spring 2021.

-Construction of the WWP will involve the installation of twenty-four (24) Siemens 5.0 MW wind turbines, an electrical collection system, access roads and the construction of a new collector substation (the Badlands Substation), an Operations and Maintenance building, and laydown areas.
-The turbines in the WWP will be connected to the Badlands Substation through 34.5 kilovolt (kV) underground collector lines.
-New turbine access roads will be constructed on private land, and some existing roads will be upgraded.
-These roads are required to transport materials for turbine assembly during the construction stage, and to access turbines for regular maintenance during operation.
+Construction of the WWP will involve the installation of twenty-four (24) Siemens 5.0 MW wind turbines, an underground collection system, access roads and the construction of a new collector substation (the Badlands Substation), an Operations and Maintenance building, and temporary laydown areas.
 The map attached to the latest newsletter shows the details and locations of the project infrastructure.
 The WWP will connect to Alberta’s electrical grid through an existing 138kV transmission line located within the project area, which is owned by ATCO Electric Ltd. Commercial operation of the WWP is anticipated to begin in Q4 of 2022.